AYCEdemo/emptyx16/src/emptyx16.md

 ```

 ### Sprite Collision
-NOTE: All of the description in this section is purely based on the official
-emulator source code and has not been confirmed on real hardware (?)

 VERA has a feature where sprite collisions can be detected automatically on
 hardware while rendering.
 It does this by having a collision buffer in addition
 to a render buffer in a line.
 Each time a non-transparent pixel of a sprite is